defund12/defund12.org/_emails/miami.md

-  to dedicate 40% of the City’s operating budget (approximately $4 million per day) towards policing while thousands of citizens are homeless and many more lack access to essential services, including clean running water and necessary mental health resources. \n\nI also urge the City Council to enact legislation that holds police accountable and to overturn policies that allow police to engage in unlawful behavior with impunity.
-As set forth by Black Lives Matter of Miami, I ask that Homan Square be immediately closed (a site where extrajudicial police interrogations are known to occur), that an elected Civilian Police Accountability Council be established with real reform powers, and that abusive cops be fired and criminally charged.
+  to dedicate 40% of the City’s operating budget (approximately $4 million per day) towards policing while thousands of citizens are homeless and many more lack access to essential services, including clean running water and necessary mental health resources.
+Your budget is not a moral document, rather, let's spend taxpayer money that speaks to our values. \n\nPeople are marching in the streets because they know that these actions will result in a healthier, more just society.
+I am asking that city officials lobby the same amount of attention and effort towards finding sustainable, longterm change.
-  Ending the unfair and secretive internal MPD grievance review process would be a good first step in achieving this goal. \n\nPeople are marching in the streets because they know that these actions will result in a healthier, more just society.
-I implore you to please listen to the needs of your constituents and take immediate action to address their concerns. \n\nThank you, \n[YOUR NAME]\n[YOUR ADDRESS]\n[YOUR EMAIL]\n[YOUR PHONE NUMBER]\n"
+  \n\nThank you, \n[YOUR NAME]\n[YOUR ADDRESS]\n[YOUR EMAIL]\n[YOUR
+  PHONE NUMBER]\n"
 layout: email
 ---